 To qualify for the Diploma in Māori Development, a student must achieve 240 points with at least 75 points at level 6 by successfully completing courses listed in the Bachelor of Māori Development Table.

-Refer to the Bachelor of Māori Development Table on page 535.
+Refer to the Bachelor of Māori Development Table.